sciris/sciris_paper/paper.md

 them into a shared library.
 While Python was and still is considered an easy-to-use language for beginners, the motivation that shaped Sciris' evolution was to further lower the barriers to access, interact with, and orchestrate the numerous supporting libraries we were using.

-We knew our endeavor paid off when in early 2020 the combination of brevity and simplicity provided by Sciris was crucial in: (i) the faster-than-average development of Covasim [@kerr2021covasim; @kerr2022python]; and (ii) enabling Covasim to become one of the most widely adopted COVID models, used by
+We confirmed our endeavor had paid off when in early 2020 the combination of brevity and simplicity provided by Sciris was crucial in: (i) the faster-than-average development of Covasim [@kerr2021covasim; @kerr2022python]; and (ii) enabling Covasim to become one of the most widely adopted COVID models, used by